Englewood Child Custody Attorneys

 If you (or your spouse) are about to file for divorce (or if you've already filed but child support, child custody, and other legal issues are proving more complex than you originally predicted), you may currently be in the process of deciding whether you need to get a lawyer.
 Before you make a final decision or go to court alone, consider the following:

-• Your ex’s strategy – Even if your separation is fairly amicable and the division of property looks straightforward in your case, you need legal help.
+- Your ex’s strategy – Even if your separation is fairly amicable and the division of property looks straightforward in your case, you need legal help.
 When your former partner is hiring a lawyer to help them with a divorce or separation, it’s likely in your best interests to do the same.
 You do not want to enter divorce court on uneven footing.
-Every citizen has equal rights when they step into a courtroom—with or without a lawyer—but the simple truth remains that an experienced lawyer will do a better job of negotiating for custody and navigating complex court processes than an untrained person representing themselves.

-• Your children – The very notion that you must go to a courtroom and fight for the right to parent your own children can feel offensive.
-Some people misinterpret this feeling and fool themselves into thinking their child custody issue will be an open-and-shut case.
+- Your children – The notion that you must go to a courtroom and fight for the right to parent your own children can feel offensive.
+Some people fool themselves into thinking their child custody issue will be an open-and-shut case.
 In reality, your ex-spouse may be thinking the same.
 It's healthy to allow older children to express their feelings about the divorce and their hopes for the future.

-• Criminal background – No matter how far it is in the past, if you have a criminal record, your ex-spouse may try to use it against you in court, particularly when working out child custody issues.
-A good divorce lawyer can help keep these irrelevant mistakes of your past from affecting the outcome of your divorce case.
+- Criminal background – No matter how far it is in the past, if you have a criminal record, your ex-spouse may try to use it against you in court.
+A good divorce lawyer can help keep these irrelevant mistakes of your past from affecting the outcome of your case.

-• Abuse issues – Abusive situations can have major implications when awarding child custody at the end of divorce proceedings, so it is essential that victims of abuse tell their stories completely and effectively in divorce court, which can be difficult to do without legal training.
+- Abuse issues – Abusive situations can have major implications in custody cases, so it is essential that victims of abuse tell their stories completely and effectively in court.

-• A current child custody order is insufficient – Changes to a child custody order are common and can be made years after a divorce is finalized.
-Your rights as a parent do not end just because your ex-spouse is awarded custody at the end of divorce proceedings.
+- A current child custody order is insufficient – Changes to custody orders are common and can be made years after a divorce is finalized.
+Your rights as a parent do not end just because your ex-spouse was awarded custody.

 Child Custody Attorneys FAQs